List of lost television broadcasts in the United Kingdom: The Morecambe & Wise Show

 Out of 71 episodes, 5 episodes are missing, 1 is still being restored and 1 episode is incomplete.
-Off-air soundtracks survive.
+Off-air soundtracks survive, made during broadcasts in Australia.

 Not in Front of the Children

 Out of 38 episodes, 30 episodes are missing, 6 black and white episodes exist, 1 colour episode exists and 1 episode originally recorded on 2" colour videotape only exists as a 16mm b&w telerecording.